 Buying to Let – popularly hailed as an alternative to badly performing pension funds – was slowed down by a recession that squeezed mortgage deals and discouraged housing investment.
 But a reviving market is now generating more attractive mortgages, arousing property prices and generally raising rent levels again.

-We have found that advice for new Buy-To-Let investors can still be inconsistent and confusing, like most things if you’re Buying-To-Let, you need to do it right and when a big chunk of your own money is involved it becomes paramount.
+We have found that advice for new Buy-To-Let investors can still be inconsistent and confusing, like most things if you’re Buying-To-Let, you need to do it right, and when a big chunk of your own money is involved it becomes paramount.
 So, to ensure you don’t encounter sever losses in Buy-To-Let investment you can explore advisors with the likes of Lincoln Frost or investment companies to get the necessary guidance.
 These specialists can also assist in alternative investments such as private equity, credits, business capital investment, along with asset management and risk planning.

-We thought, to try and make the process of buying to let simpler and more successful for Nuneaton Landlords, we would prepare a definitive checklist.
+Moreover, to make the process of buying to let simpler and more successful for Nuneaton Landlords, we prepared a definitive checklist.
 So here we go…

 - Research your market – the area, the people you want to rent to, the available property, the benefits and the risks – and keep up with letting industry news.

 - Choose your preferred tenant type.
 Students?
 Young professionals?
 Families?

 - Find the right property that will appeal to them – houses, flats, older properties, newer builds?
 Students may not need anything particularly stylish but a young professional might.

 - Then pick the right area where they want to live – parents may want to be close to schools and shops; wage earners need to commute to work; students have to be near to their college or university.
 Look outside your own area if necessary.